GigaTech-net/BA-writer-challenge/README.md

 ## Minimum Requirements

-    Your paper must meet this minimum requirements.
+    Your paper must meet these minimum requirements.

 - The paper shall be one page in length
-- The paper shall introduce the main points in the paper.
+- The paper shall introduce the main points to be discussed.
-- The paper shall contain main content for the points in the paper.
+- The paper shall contain main content for the main points.
-- The paper shall summarize the main points in the paper.
+- The paper shall summarize the main points.
 - The paper shall be written using [Github Markdown][ghmd].

 - Your submittal shall be a GitHub repository that you create, either by forking this one or creating your own.